We are the only team which provides

 Supports arbitrary programs and integrates into CI/CD pipeline

 Certora provides security analysis tools for Smart Contracts.
-Certora has unique technology called Certora Prover capable of checking at compile-time that all executions of a Smart Contract fulfill a set of requirements.
+Certora has unique technology called Certora Prover capable of checking at compile-time that all executions of a Smart Contract fulfill a set of security rules.